solana-developers/solana-actions/packages/actions-spec/README.md

 The following template must be used by both the Action API and the client to format `SignMessageData`:

 ```
-${domain} wants you to sign message with your account:
+${domain} wants you to sign a message with your account:
 ${address}

 ${statement}